Communist Party of India: Involvement in independence struggle

 In 1936–1937, the co-operation between socialists and communists reached its peak.
 At the 2nd congress of the CSP, held in Meerut in January 1936, a thesis was adopted which declared that there was a need to build 'a united Indian Socialist Party based on Marxism-Leninism'.
 At the 3rd CSP congress, held in Faizpur, several communists were included into the CSP National Executive Committee.

-In Kerala communists won control over CSP, and for a brief period controlled Congress there.

-Two communists, E.M.S.
-Namboodiripad and Z.A.
-Ahmed, became All India joint secretaries of CSP.
+Two communists, E. M. S. Namboodiripad and Z. A. Ahmed, became All India joint secretaries of CSP.
 The CPI also had two other members inside the CSP executive.

-On the occasion of the 1940 Ramgarh Congress Conference CPI released a declaration called Proletarian Path, which sought to use the weakened state of the British Empire in the time of war and gave a call for general strike, no-tax, no-rent policies and mobilising for an armed revolutionary uprising.
+On the occasion of the 1940 Ramgarh Congress Conference, CPI released a declaration called Proletarian Path, which sought to use the weakened state of the British Empire in the time of war and gave a call for general strike, no-tax, no-rent policies and mobilising for an armed revolutionary uprising.
 The National Executive of the CSP assembled at Ramgarh took a decision that all communists were expelled from CSP.

 In July 1942, the CPI was legalised, as a result of Britain and the Soviet Union becoming allies against Nazi Germany.
 Communists strengthened their control over the All India Trade Union Congress.
 At the same time, communists were politically cornered for their opposition to the Quit India Movement.

-CPI contested the Provincial Legislative Assembly elections of 1946 of its own.
+CPI contested the Provincial Legislative Assembly elections of 1946 on its own.
 It had candidates in 108 out of 1585 seats, winning in eight seats.
-In total the CPI vote counted 666 723, which should be seen with the backdrop that 86% of the adult population of India lacked voting rights.
+In total, the CPI vote counted 666,723, which should be seen with the backdrop that 86% of the adult population of India lacked voting rights.
 The party had contested three seats in Bengal, and won all of them.
 One CPI candidate, Somnath Lahiri, was elected to the Constituent Assembly.

-The Communist Party of India opposed the partition of India and did not participate in the Independence Day celebrations of 15 August 1947 in protest of the division of the country.
+The Communist Party of India opposed the partition of India and did not participate in the Independence Day celebrations of 15 August 1947 in protest at the division of the country.